-If you have any concerns or are aware of any violation of this Code, I strongly encourage you to speak up.
-Please report any concerns regarding misconduct to your line manager or the Ethics & Compliance team, or confidentially through our independent reporting line - Safecall.
-Anyone raising concerns in good faith can do so without fear of negative consequences and you have the support of senior management, including the Board of Directors, to speak up.
+Please report any concerns regarding misconduct to your line manager or Ethics & Compliance, or confidentially through our independent reporting line - Safecall.
+I assure you of the support of Senior Leadership Team and the Board of Directors and encourage you speak up without fear of negative consequences.